Driving test ‘show me, tell me’ questions: top tips

 Should you answer incorrectly, you’ll be awarded one ‘minor’ point in the same way as in the driving test itself.
 You will be pleased to know that even if you get both wrong you still only get one minor.
 You are allowed 15 minors before you fail the test.

-The questions are changed by the DVSA (Driving and Vehicle Standards Agency) from time to time so you’ll need to study a range of possible answers.
-At any given time, there are 14 ‘show me’ and seven ‘tell me’ questions in total but you’ll only be asked two on your test.
+The questions you’ll be asked are changed by the DVSA (Driving and Vehicle Standards Agency) from time to time, so you’ll need to study for a range of possible questions and answers.
+At any given time, there are seven ‘show me’ and 14 ‘tell me’ questions in total, but you’ll only be asked two on your test.

 Questions can be as simple as; “show me how you would check the horn is working” or more complex.
 We’ve included a few examples from the DVSA guide below…